Your eyes start to itch. You feel a sneeze coming on, out of nowhere.

 If you have allergic rhinitis, your body overreacts to something in your environment.
 It’s also called hay fever.
 It doesn’t have to refer to hay, or having a fever, though.

 It might come with a change in seasons.
 For example, in the spring and summer, the air is filled with mold spores and pollen from fresh, growing things like grass, trees, and weeds.
+In some people, ragweed in the fall may trigger allergies.

 If you have perennial allergic rhinitis, you have symptoms all year long.
 Triggers include cockroaches, dust mites, hair or dander from a pet, or indoor mold.
 Cigarette smoke and perfume fall into this category, too.